 Our move only fifteen years after the end of WWII was a blatant act of upward mobility.
-My father was to be the first USA salesman, marketing Wilson Sporting Goods to the United States Air Force in Europe, where officers played golf and tennis on base, biding time while waiting for a Soviet invasion.
+My father was to be the first USA salesman, marketing Wilson Sporting Goods to the United States Air Force in Europe, where officers bided time while waiting for a Soviet invasion.
 “This will be a great adventure!” my father said.
-I imagine his salesmanship to my mother, promises of exotic travels and (someday) a fully equipped kitchen with one of those newfangled electric dishwashers.
+I imagine his promises to my mother—of exotic travels and (someday) a fully equipped kitchen with one of those newfangled electric dishwashers.

 A photo on the tarmac of the SS United States shows my mother wearing an A-line skirt and pumps, a tailored coat, and a pillbox hat on her chestnut hair.
 Her lips are a Revlon-red with fingernails to match.
 She has put on her face.

 The SS United States was the fasted ocean liner ever built.
 The ship rolled and pitched in the wintry Atlantic.
 Overstuffed chairs in the library slid across the room.
-Seasickness was epidemic; many tables in the dining room vacant.
+Seasickness was epidemic; many tables in the dining room were vacant.
 Waiters poured pitchers of water on white tablecloths, preventing dishes from sliding and crashing to the floor.
 I did not yet understand how much my mother disliked boats.

 There were twenty suitcases and a steamer trunk.
-It was dark on the train ride from Bremerhaven to Wiesbaden.
-Mom would have recalled WWII newsreels, the ones in which Nazi soldiers transported Jewish citizens to concentration camps through these same train stations.
+It was dark on the train ride from Bremerhaven to Wiesbaden, reminding mom of newsreels, the ones in which Nazi soldiers transported Jewish citizens to concentration camps through these same train stations.
 I remember Mom’s tears on that train, the first I had seen since our migration began.
 Dad had missed WWII, fighting to survive tuberculosis in TB santarium for two-years.

-My father soon began his travels across Europe, confident that his wife could navigate Wiesbaden in a VW beetle, to schools and markets, with two children, while using the guttural language.
-There were a few glitches.
+My father soon began his travels across Europe, confident that his wife could navigate Wiesbaden in a VW beetle, to schools and markets, with two children, while using Berlitz German.
 In her effort to enroll me in a German kindergarten, Mom stopped at a kinderheim.
 The nun’s wimple bobbled as she shook her head, “Nein!
 Nein!”
 We had knocked on the door of an orphanage.

 We were civilians.
 No privileges.
 No commissary.
 No English.
 Ich kann nicht verstehen.
 I cannot understand.

 Eine Kleine Weinbergstraße.
 One small vineyard street.
 Our first home was in a mansion turned into apartments.
-The home had once been home to the Prince of Hesse.
+The mansion had once been home to the Prince of Hesse.
 High ceilings swallowed our kitchen table.
-Out front was a crumbling statue of a centaur playing a flute.
-Out back was a rock garden without the garden, and dog kennels without the dogs.
+In front was a crumbling statue of a centaur playing a flute.
+In back was a rock garden without the garden, and dog kennels without the dogs.

 The sink is the thing I remember—porcelain, hand-painted with roses, smaller than a china washbowl, big enough for two hands.
 Hard to imagine a macho Hessian prince washing his hands in this tiny bowl, so out of place in this once-grand mansion.

 My mother and brother learned German.
 I learned the international language of play.
 My father hired a translator and a salesman, a former Nazi.
-How could it be otherwise?
 My father brought the Nazi home for dinner.